Concussion Symptoms, Signs, and Risks

 Concussion Risk Factors

-- Patients with a history of migraines
+- People with a history of migraines

-- Patients with repetitive cerebral concussions
+- People with frequent cerebral concussions

 - Athletes who experience on-field dizziness immediately after sustaining a concussion are seven times more likely to face recovery periods of at least a month.